 Another aspect of retail sales which computerization has affected is data collection.
 Tracking systems have become popular in retail stores.
 Many stores have systems which track every item in the store, who purchased the item, and who sold the item.

-Inventory tracking systems allow stores to determine exactly how much of each product to send to a store for restocking.
+Inventory tracking systems allow stores to determine precisely how much of each product to send to a store for restocking.
 They help keep the stores stocked with things that customers want.
 Customer tracking systems databases of all the store’s customers, their buying habits, and what kinds of products interest them.
 There are even employee monitoring systems which keep a record of employee actions to gauge productivity.

 All these tracking systems are part of a push to personalize the shopping experience in an impersonal and computerized world.
 Businesses use the computerized tracking and personalization to simulate caring and understanding of the customers that was much more present before the introduction of computers.
 Only time will tell how much information consumers will allow companies to gather from them before they feel suspicious of the company’s motives.